UMAP Terminologies and Acronyms

 The UMAP Program Year is based on UMAP Multilateral and Bilateral Exchange Program application cycles and doesn’t necessarily follow a calendar year or academic years of Participating Universities/Institutions.
 UMAP Program Year will be named based on students’ study period.

-For example, UMAP Program year 2019 consists of Program A&B 2019-2 (Multilateral Exchange for 2020 Spring Semester).
+For example, UMAP Program year 2020 consists of Program A&B 2020-1 (Autumn/Fall 2020 Student exchange) and Program A&B 2020-2 (Spring 2021 Student exchange).
 Those constitute one year as UMAP offers programs two times per year.

 25. SSTP Scholarship